Fire on Water: Theme

 The film sheds light on the plight of the independent Tamil filmmakers in Malaysia whose novel ideas are being rejected due to the biases that mainstream Malaysian culture holds towards artists hailing from minority ethnic backgrounds.
 The film also critiques the Malaysian film industry as a whole, portraying the grievances that the Malaysian Tamil film industry faces due to the undue pressure exerted by the influence of the South Indian Tamil film industry.
 In particular, the film explores the tropes of the Indian Tamil industry, including commercial masala elements, action-packed sequences, songs and dance choreography, which Malaysian Tamil filmmakers are also expected to deliver in their work instead of more unique concepts.

+Reception

+Niikhiil Akhiil of High On Films wrote, "Fire on Water [...] is a soulful film that gives a 360-degree perception of how individuality can break a person into pieces when placed in a biased spectrum of acceptance".